-- · Neutralize the residues with decontaminant. - Wash the spillage area clean with water. - Large spill: Admix with sand, clay or sawdust to prevent the spillage/leakage from further spreading out. - The floor after collection catches disposal of the neutralization as above-mentioned and the detoxification. - Do not tightly close waste containers (CO2 formation!).
+· Neutralize the residues with decontaminant.

+Wash the spillage area clean with water.

+- Large spill: Admix with sand, clay or sawdust to prevent the spillage/leakage from further spreading out. - · Collect and dispose of the neutralized material. - Do not tightly close waste containers (CO2 formation!).
 Waste should be disposed of as described in chapter "13.
-DISPOSAL CONSIDERATION". - · An example of decontaminant solution;
+DISPOSAL CONSIDERATION". - An example of decontaminant solution;